 Each graduate program at MICA has a set structure: full-time, low-residency or part-time online.
 Students are required to abide by their program's structure.
 Most MICA programs are full-time.
 On the list of programs page, low-residency is identified in parenthetical after the program name.
 All Master of Professional Studies programs are offered part-time online.

 What application materials should I send in hardcopy?

 Most application materials are submitted online through SlideRoom, including letters of recommendation and unofficial digital transcripts, which are used for the initial review.
-Candidates may be asked to submit hardcopies of transcripts later in the process.
-International and non-native English speakers must submit the TOEFL or IELTS score in hardcopy.
+Candidates may be asked to submit hard copies of transcripts later in the process.

 Do I need to wait for my recommenders to submit their letters to SlideRoom before submitting my application?

 No. You'll input your recommenders contact information when creating your application in SlideRoom and they will receive an email with additional instructions for completing their recommendation.
 While it is a good idea to let your letter writers know that they will be receiving an email from SlideRoom, you do not need to wait for them to complete the recommendation before you submit your application.